 The Ovid Support & Training Center has a variety of training resources, including:

-Personal accounts can be used to save searches, create alerts and generate access tokens for the OvidToday app.
+Personal accounts can be used to save searches and create alerts.

 We rely on your feedback to further develop and support these library guides.
 Use the link below to provide content suggestions, as well as make to recommendations, report issues, and to give general feedback.